flowsn4ke/frmx/README.md

 - frmx's API is simple
 - frmx is lightweight and has only one dependency, lodash
 - frmx enforces best practices
-- frmx validation retains the hardest rule you set for a given field
 - schema validation is framework agnostic, bring any functions you'd like

 The goal is to allow you to write code like this and never worry about wiring state or passing stuff down the prop chain again: